infinitered/ignite/docs/Components-Checkbox.md

 ### `value`

 The boolean value of the checkbox.
-This prop is required.
+This prop is not strictly required, but necessary to avoid defaulting to a unchecked checkbox.

 ```tsx
 <Checkbox